 Disadvantages of using a custom theme

 - Cost – as stated above, a custom theme is more expensive because of the work that it needs to set up and maintain.
 A basic custom theme can start at $5,000 per year but a site with more features can start at $15,000 per year.
 You will also have to set aside monthly costs of maintenance and site support.
-If you’re looking for website design services in Auckland, it’s better to select a designer or agency that will work within your budget because this type of website will need advanced coding that only experts can do.
+If you’re looking for website design services in Auckland, it’s better to select a designer or agency that will work within your budget because this type of website design will need advanced coding that only experts can do.

 - Development period – since a custom theme is built from scratch and customized to the specific needs of a company, the process will take a while.
 Do not expect to have a functioning website in just a few hours or days.
 The coding of one page can take hours if the customization is unique.
 You should also foresee that a considerable amount of time will be needed for the cycle of reviews, feedback, and redesign that will inevitably take place, especially if the developer does not know your company’s brand, custom, or industry.
 Even if the new site is going to be integrated into existing systems, it will still take time to finish the consolidation.